Five Steps to Finding Your Life Purpose

 Posted Dec 12, 2017

 Why is it so hard to find our life purpose?
 There certainly is no short supply of problems in this world that need solving.
 There is no limit on the number of people whom we could help, or inspire, or support.
 There is no cap on the number of passions we could pursue.
-Yet, our life purpose often feels just out of view.
+Yet, our life purpose often feels hard to pursue.

 There are many reasons why you may not know your life purpose (take the well-being quiz to see what might be holding you back).
 Sometimes it's because the world's problems seem too big.
 Or we seem too small.
 Or maybe we are just exhausted from life and don't know where we'll find the energy to fight for what really matters to us.
 But finding and living our purpose is key to having a meaningful, fulfilling life, so I certainly strive to help people insert purpose into their lives.
 (Here's my purpose driven business program if you need help applying your purpose to your business).

 I rushed over to her, grabbing her hand, demanding that she let me help her.
 Finally, after much prodding, she opened her hand.
 Laying in her palm was a piece of glass, glass that she had been squeezing as hard as she possibly could.

 It was then I realized that she was intentionally making her hand bleed.
 She was so unhappy that she squeezed that piece of glass until blood was dripping on the floor.
 I didn’t know it at the time, but this moment was the first in a series of moments that would show me my life's purpose.

 In the years that followed, I saw the scars of self-burning, the glazed-over eyes that come with extensive drug use, and the skin that hangs off a body that is being intentionally starved.
 I witnessed the depths of depression and the heights of mania, suicide attempts and near overdoses.
 It turns out that a person can only see so much pain before becoming driven to stop it.
 Or at least that's what happened to me.